ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 The altimeter data from Saral/AltiKa and surface current velocity data mentioned above should never be used so that any reconstruction can be considered uncorrelated to the evaluation period.

-## Leaderboard

-:building_construction: TO DO: stat by ocean regime

 ## Download the data
 :building_construction: TO DO: Add example on how to download/read data from MEOM server